MonetCarriere/Nginx-Docker-Project/README.md

 (3001:3000,  3002:3000,  3003:3000)

-- IN THE NEXT STEP, I passed the APP_NAME environment variable to the application.
+### - In the next step, I passed the APP_NAME environment variable to the application.

 To do this, I had to reconfigure the express server: